Meet the Staff

 In 2012, Andy made the move into teaching after deciding to pass on his skills to future generations and give something back to the industry.

-Andy joined Warrington Collegiate’s brickwork team in October 2014.
+Andy joined Warrington & Vale Royal College’s brickwork team in October 2014.
 He was named Outstanding Tutor of the Year in his first year, and Student of the Year during the completion of his Certification of Education.

 After being rated as a Grade 1 tutor for two years, Andy was promoted to Curriculum Leader for Plumbing and Gas.